10 Best Linux Text Editors You Must Try in 2025

 Supports all programming languages

-Brackets markets itself as an editor made for web development.
-It comes with a feature called Live Preview, which allows web developers to see the changes in a web page as they write code in the editor.
-Now, this isn’t something groundbreaking as Visual Studio code already has a Live Preview extension that allows you to do the same, but Brackets is a much simpler and cleaner text editor.
+Phoenix Code, formerly Brackets, markets itself as an editor made for web development.
+It comes with a feature called Live Preview.
+It allows web developers to see the changes in a web page as they write code in the editor.
+Now, this isn’t something groundbreaking as Visual Studio code already has a Live Preview extension that does the same.
+But Phoenix Code is a much simpler and cleaner text editor.

-Besides, Brackets is completely open-source so you know it won’t be taking your data.
-However, Brackets’ strengths are also one of its weaknesses.
-Other editors like VS Code and Sublime try to be universal code editors but Brackets’ exclusivity for web developers limits its potential to be a much bigger project.
-Overall, if you’re a web developer looking for a lightweight Linux editor, you cannot go wrong with Brackets.
+Besides, Phoenix Code is completely open-source so you know it won’t be taking your data.
+However, its strengths are also one of its weaknesses.
+Other editors like VS Code and Sublime try to be universal code editors.
+But Phoenix Code’s web development exclusivity limits its potential to be a much bigger project.
+Overall, if you’re a web developer looking for a lightweight Linux editor, you cannot go wrong with Phoneix Code.

 ProsCons